andy-twosticks/pod4/README.md

 possible to set a model to an invalid state and not raise any alerts against it until you go to commit to the database.
 If you want to change the state of the model and then validate it before that, you must call `validate` yourself.

-### Conditional Validation for CRUD modes ###

-If you want to write validation that only fires on some of :create, :read, :update or :delete -- for example, to stop deletion if a foreign key points to another record that exists -- then you have two options.
-The recomended way to do this is to add a parameter to your `validate()` method:

-    def validate(vmode)
-      super
-      add_alert(:error, "foo") if vmode == :delete && bar
-    end

-There's a little bit of magic here; when you override `validate()` you can choose to give it a parameter or not; either way will work.
-The value passed to the parameter will either be :create, :read, :update or :delete.

-Your second option is to override the create/read/update/delete method, instead.
-Just remember to return self, and only call super if you want the operation to go ahead.

 Changine How a Model Represents Data